hieudx149/HybRES/README.md

-# HybRES: Hybird Retrieval using ElasticSearch
+# HybRES: Hybird Retrieval using Elasticsearch
 Code for how to deploy a search application using elasticsearch